lhaof/Motion-Guided-Attention/README.md

 python inference.pth
 ```
 The above command should generates a new directory named './results'.
 The command should also predict a saliency map, since we have put an input sample in './dataset'.

+4. If you want to train our method from scratch, please read the proposed multi-task training scheme in our paper carefully.
+And then implement your own training code.
+If you feel this repository helpful, please cite our paper.